When Will Yahushua Return?

 Jubilee Calendar (70 Cycles)

 There is nothing that is just happenstance with Elohim.
 He is meticulous with how He sets things up so that things can be verified by those investigating His mysteries which He wants to reveal through His servants to mankind.
 I believe He has given us two means of verification in what you will see in the following Chart, in order that 1437 BC can be validated as the year Israel came out of Egypt.
 In studying the prophecy found in Daniel 9:24-27 (click on shaded area to go to complete study of Daniel 9:24-27), we read how "seventy weeks" or 70 x 7 or 490 years were "determined upon thy people" (Daniel 9:24).
 490 years also canb expressed as 10 Jubilee cycles (10 x 49).
-That 490 years, I believe as shown in our study of Daniel 9:24-27, was to begin in the 457 BC, when "the commandment to restore and build Jerusalem was given" (Daniel 9:25).
+That 490 years, I believe as shown in our study of Daniel 9:24-27, was to begin in 457 BC, when "the commandment to restore and build Jerusalem was given" (Daniel 9:25).
 That 490 years was further divided into "seven weeks (49 years or One Jubilee cycle), and threescore and two weeks" (Daniel 9:25).
 If one uses 457 BC for the starting year of this prophecy, the year the 490 years comes to is AD 34.
-The seven weeks or one Jubilee cycle when the city of Jerusalem was to have been rebuilt and restored was 408 BC.
+The seven weeks or the one Jubilee cycle when the city of Jerusalem was to have been rebuilt and restored ended in 408 BC.
 If you will go to the chart containing the following dates, you will see that 457 BC.
 408 BC, and AD 34 all land on a Jubilee Year.
 This is not happenstance.
 This provides a template by which we can verify the validity of the 1437 BC date.